 You may submit your report even if you do not know your aggressor’s identity.
 We share with you statistical data given by other survivors who submit the same location/business/person related to abuse that you did.

 I was sexually assaulted/abused or harassed thirty years ago, can I still report this assault to the database?

 Yes, we encourage you to.

 There is no time limit to reporting an aggressor to our database.
-That said, time limits may influence your legal options in accordance with your state or provinces local laws.
+That said, time limits may influence your legal options in accordance with the laws in the area where you live.

 Can I make a report anonymously?

-If I was sexually abused multiple times, how should I report my aggressor(s) to the UsToo database?
+If I was sexually assaulted/abused multiple times, how should I report my aggressor(s) to the database?

-If multiple perpetrators were involved in one assault, you may submit one report which includes all those aggressors’ identification information.
+If multiple perpetrators were involved in one assault, you may submit one report.

-Can I take delete, update or edit the information in my report?
+Can I delete, update, or edit the information in my report?